ethereum/remix-ide/docs/index.rst

 Remix IDE is a powerful open source tool that helps you write Solidity contracts straight from the browser.

-It is written in JavaScript and supports both usage in the browser, in the browser but run locally and in a desktop version.
+It is written in JavaScript and supports both usage in the browser, but run locally and in a desktop version.

 Remix IDE has modules for testing, debugging and deploying of smart contracts and much more.